spilman6/courses/pages/modern-javascript/assignments/custom-module.md

     </div>
 </details>

+> [!NOTE] We are done with our github.io homepage.
+From here on out, you will want to create a new project folder for each assignment.

 ## Specifications

 1. When your application is run (from the console), it should display a random fortune cookie message.